raganwald-deprecated/homoiconic/2010/08/wood_and_stones.md

 However, I really, really enjoy riding the new bike, but I don't enjoy Go.
 What is the difference?

-**learning style**
+**feedback**

 I think it's really simple.
 Cycling skills require performing with the conscious mind turned off.
-You can't think your way over a pile of logs.
-Either your body has learned what to do, or it hasn't.
-Performance is an unconscious skill.
-However, learning what to do is not an unconscious skill.
-You learn by observing what someone does, breaking it into small pieces, practicing the pieces, putting them together, analyzing feedback...
+However, learning cycling skills is conscious.
+You learn by observing what someone does, breaking it into small pieces, practicing the pieces, putting them together, analyzing feedback, and so on.

-There are probably great riders who learn unconsciously as well, but I know for a fact that it is possible to learn the basic riding skills consciously, because that's what I've been doing.
 Go is different: I have been unable to consciously learn.
 I have read books with problems, I have played, I have backed up games and replayed positions, but in the end it seems to resist breaking into small pieces that can be learned.

 In cycling, I receive regular positive feedback.
 I can measure my improvement with little things like occasionally feeling myself hit the balance point when working on a "1/2-1/4 to manual wheelie drop."
 Or popping the front wheel up onto a bench and driving the rear wheel up and under me.